A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Experiments

-For single music recognition, we directly used the result (SVM + Music) in our previous work~\cite{yin2019user}.
-The results are presented on the 7th row of Table~\ref{dif_fea}.
-We can make some analyses: (1) Compared with single EDA input, the performance with single music input get improved for valence recognition, because the EDA is less relevant to the valance state~\cite{torres2013feature,shukla2019feature} but the music has strong relationship with subject’s valence/arousal moods~\cite{yang2011music, hanjalic2005affective}.
-It show be noted that the music feature method can not be regarded as the solution for user independent emotion recognition, because using the single music features can not recognize the emotion state of a specific person precisely.
-(2) For single music features, if considering subject specificity, the same music might lead to completely opposite emotion state which means the same music input maps to label 0 and 1 with different subject, such as the valence annotations of subject-ID 100179 and subject-ID 100184 with music-ID 1.
-Therefore, we add the music feature as the static emotion benchmark to help the convergence of our RTCAN-1D.
+This situation is common for user-independent emotion recognition: the same song listened by different people will stimulate the different emotional states, then get the opposite labels.
+The parameter optimization of deep learning model is strongly dependent on the loss between the predicted output and ground-truth label for backpropagation.
+When the same input data maps the total different ground-truth labels, the network optimization becomes very hard.
+If there exists many such data, the network training may even get corrupted.
+Therefore, for single music recognition, we directly used the result (SVM + Music) in our previous work~\cite{yin2019user}.
+The results are presented in the 7th row of Table~\ref{dif_fea}.
+We can make some analyses: (1) compared with single EDA input, the performance with single music input get improved for valence recognition because the EDA is less relevant to the valance state~\cite{torres2013feature,shukla2019feature} but the music has a strong relationship with subject’s valence/arousal moods~\cite{lin2011exploiting}.
+(2) For single music features, if considering subject specificity, the same music might lead to a completely opposite emotional state, which means the same music input maps to label 0 and 1 with different subject.
+(3) The single music input can reveal people's general emotion states at a certain extent.
+But it is not enough for user-independent emotion recognition.
+Although the SVM classifier with single music feature has achieved 70\% accuracies, it has limited ability to recognize the cases which map to different emotion labels because of individual differences.
+Towards this, we add the music feature as the static emotion benchmark to help the convergence of our RTCAN-1D.